 - have some mathematical and logic ability

-- are interested in a career in the ITC industry.
+- are interested in a career in the ICT industry.

 Admission to Massey